holly4/Connect-the-Web-With-WebSockets/readme.md

-Server in servr folder
+Example from Connect the Web With WebSockets (tutsplus) -Server in servr folder
-Note that the server serves up the app folder
+-Note that the server serves up the app folder
-App in app folder
+-App in app folder
-To run (from root folder):
+-To run (from root folder):
-node server\main.js
+1- node server\main.js
-open browser navigated to localhost
+1- open browser navigated to localhost